foryouandyourcustomers/a11y/wiki/impairments.md

+---
+title: Foo
+---

 ## What kind of impairments are there?

 Individuals with disabilities exhibit a wide range of diversity, much like those without disabilities, and their impairments also vary significantly.
 It is crucial to move beyond personal perspectives and understand the diverse ways in which others utilize the web.
 Recognize that you are not representative of all users.
 The subsequent section outlines the primary categories of disabilities to consider, along with the special tools they employ to access web content.